Project updates

 Project details

-We want your feedback on a proposed change to parking on Nelson Street, between Booth Street and Rose Street in Annandale.
+We want your feedback on a proposed change to parking on Manning Street, between Balmain Road and Moodie Street.

 Why are we proposing this change?